lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Converting to long form is fairly easy with the gather function from tidyr.
-To better illustrate gather, I'll use head to convert only the first four rows.
-Gather takes three arguments, excluding the data argument from the pipe.
-The next two arguments are the names of the new columns that will contain the original variable names and the values from the original column.
-To keep things easy, we will call them variable and value.
-The next argument is the one or more variables we want to include or exclude from the gathering action.
-In this case, we want to exclude the subject ID.
+We use the gather function from tidyr to convert to long form.
+Again, for this example, I'll use head to keep the first four rows.
+Gather takes three arguments, not including the data argument provided by the pipe.
+The next two arguments are the names of the new columns that will contain the original variable names and the values from those original columns.
+Let's be simple and call the new columns variable and value.
+The next arguments are the one or more variables we want to include or exclude from the gathering action.
+In this case, we want to exclude subject ID by using minus.

-Looking at the longer data, we see that the original columns are now stacked on top of each other in two new columns.
-This form of data let's us leverage the ggplot2 facetting.
+Looking at the longer data, we see that the original columns are now stacked on top of each other in two new columns, one for the variable names and the other for the variable value.

 ---